arpitghura/my-projects/README.md

 # projects
-This is a youtube Homepage UI Clone
+This is a youtube Desktop Homepage UI Clone

+Have a look to the project : https://arpitghura.github.io/projects/